 It’s thought the Olmecs used cacao to create a ceremonial drink.
 However, since they kept no written history, opinions differ on if they used cacao beans in their concoctions or just the pulp of the cacao pod.

-The Olmecs undoubtedly passed their cacao knowledge on to the Central American Mayans who not only consumed chocolate, they revered it.
-The Mayan written history mentions chocolate drinks being used in celebrations and to finalize important transactions.
+The Olmecs undoubtedly passed their cacao knowledge on to the Central American Maya who not only consumed chocolate, they revered it.
+The Mayan written history mentions chocolate drinks being used in celebrations and to finalize important transactions and ceremonies.

-Despite chocolate’s importance in Mayan culture, it wasn’t reserved for the wealthy and powerful but readily available to almost everyone.
+Despite chocolate’s importance in Mayan culture, it wasn’t reserved for the wealthy and powerful, but was readily available to almost everyone.
 In many Mayan households, chocolate was enjoyed with every meal.
 Mayan chocolate was thick and frothy and often combined with chili peppers, honey or water.

-Aztec chocolate was mostly an upper-class extravagance, although the lower classes enjoyed it occasionally at weddings or other celebrations.
+Aztec chocolate, which they called xocolatl, was mostly an upper-class extravagance, although the lower classes enjoyed it occasionally at weddings or other celebrations.

-Perhaps the most notorious Aztec chocolate lover of all was the mighty Aztec ruler Montezuma II who supposedly drank gallons of chocolate each day for energy and as an aphrodisiac.
+Perhaps the most notorious Aztec chocolate lover of all was the Aztec ruler Montezuma II who allegedly drank gallons of xocolatl each day for energy and as an aphrodisiac.
 It’s also said he reserved some of his cacao beans for his military.

 Spanish Hot Chocolate

 There are conflicting reports about when chocolate arrived in Europe, although it’s agreed it first arrived in Spain.
 One story says Christopher Columbus discovered cacao beans after intercepting a trade ship on a journey to America and brought the beans back to Spain with him in 1502.